 Ultimately, this work requires government action—including in the major financial centers around the world that reap the political and economic benefits of handling ill-gotten gains.
 If governments fail to act, civil society groups can seek to present prosecutors with evidence that they cannot ignore.
 But enormous difficulties remain.
 Prosecutors are often reluctant to open judicial or prosecutorial investigations against senior public officials.
 When they do, it takes years of work to trace and intercept the looted money—frequently hidden behind opaque shell corporations or dispersed into offshore accounts covered by bank secrecy laws.
 Witnesses are often unwilling to testify against their national rulers out of fear of reprisals.
 Even in civil law countries, where private parties are allowed to initiate criminal actions, nongovernmental organizations face a wide array of legal impediments (such as standing, jurisdiction, and forum-related issues) to bringing legal action on behalf of victims of grand corruption.

 Not surprisingly, many of the highest profile corruption cases directed at political leaders have involved those no longer in power—such as seizures by Switzerland, the United States, and other countries of over $1 billion dollars of assets stolen by Nigeria’s former president Sani Abacha, or Switzerland’s action to seize $650 million of assets held by former Egyptian president Hosni Mubarak.

 But the opening of the Obiang trial shows what can be done to target those still in power.
 It also provides a prime example of how strategic litigation driven by civil society groups, alongside advocacy and campaigning, can be powerful tools against senior officials looting the wealth of their countries.

-Shirley Pouget is an advocacy officer with the Open Society Justice Initiative.
+Until March 2020, Shirley Pouget was an advocacy officer with the Open Society Justice Initiative.